Roman hairstyles: Society

 Most barber shops were located in tabernae.
 Many shops clustered around the Temple of Flora and the Circus Maximus.
 It is possible that only barbers with connections to wealthy people were allowed or able to practice in tabernae, while most others would have been forced to practice in the open.
 They would be identified of signs depicting scissors or mirrors located outside the shop's premises.
 Plautus, an ancient Roman playwright, wrote about characters going to the barber's shop.
 Whilst there, they would often discuss gossip and talk about news.
-Resulting in Roman barbers gaining a habit of excessively talking about the latest news and gossip to their customers.
-Often times barber's shops became incredibly crowded.
-Emperor Domitian regulated barbershops.
-He prohibited razors from being drawn in the middle of a dense crowd, and he restricted barbers from practicing in public places.
+This resulted in Roman barbers gaining a habit of excessively talking about the latest news and gossip to their customers.
+Oftentimes barber's shops became incredibly crowded.
+Emperor Domitian regulated barbershops, prohibiting razors from being drawn in the middle of a dense crowd, and barbers from practicing in public places.
 Another emperor, Trajan, once pondered how the Lex Aquilia, a law concerning liability, would conflict with this law.
 Trajan cited an example of a slave who had their throat slit by a barber because the barber, who was practicing in a public space, had their hand moved by a ball.
-There were barber labor unions.
+There were also barber labor unions.

 Process

 To begin the haircut the customer would step on a low stool.
 Then the barber would place a wrapper around them in order to protect their toga.
 He would proceed to comb through the customer's hair while asking them what he should do with their hair.
 Most Romans liked their hairs to be of even length.
 Sometimes the head or eyebrows were even shaved.
 Aside from cutting hair Roman barbers would also clean and pare the nails of their customer using special knives.
-The corns were also cut, pluck stray hairs, and remove warts from their customers.
+The corns were also cut, stray hairs plucked, and warts removed.
 Shears were used to cut the hair on the crown of the head.
 At the end of the barber's work they would place a mirror up to the customer's face so that they could judge the quality of their work.
 The barber would also use a curling iron, tweezers, and razors.
 Each razor had its own case.
 Some barbers made enough money to own 20 slaves and 20 horses.